Last reviewed August 2017

 2010: The new Target Field opens with a two-game exhibition series against the St. Louis Cardinals on April 2 and April 3.
 Forbes magazine reports that the value of the Twins has increased 14% to $405 million since their move to Target Field.

-2012: St. Paul receives a $25 million economic development grant to help finance a ballpark for the St. Paul Saints on September 13.
+2012: In July, the Saint Paul City Council approves financing for the Lowertown ballpark.
+St. Paul receives a $25 million economic development grant from the state to help finance a ballpark for the St. Paul Saints on September 13.
 The following day Ryan Construction is named contractor for the project.
 In October, the Minnesota Taxpayer's League files a lawsuit to stop the plans, alleging the contract was improperly awarded.

 Significant Books and Reports

 Advancing Arts and Athletics: Planning and Funding Arts and Sports in Minnesota.
 St. Paul: Minnesota Planning, 1998.
-(GV430.M6 M566 1998) (This is the report of Governor Carlson's Task Force on Sports Facilities.)
+(GV430.M6 M566 1998) (This report is by Governor Carlson's Task Force on Sports Facilities.)

 Berg, Steve.
 Target Field: The New Home of the Minnesota Twins.
 Minneapolis: MBI Publishing, 2010.
 (GV416.T37 B47 2010)